Support and Resistance Trading Guide

 Identify Support On Higher Time Frames

-Keep in mind that if a level breaks, you don’t expect price to come roaring back inside of the level.
-You expect pullbacks to the breakout zone to be weak.
+Keep in mind that if a level breaks, you don’t expect the price to come roaring back inside of the level.
+You expect pullbacks into the breakout zone to be weak.
 This is where understanding what a failure looks like at the zone.

 Trading support and resistance is a viable part of a trading strategy that includes risk management and trading psychology.
 Practice locating and drawing your levels and monitor the behavior of price when the line breaks and when it holds.

-Hands on is the best teacher so crack open your charts and staring perfecting your use of support and resistance trading.
+Hands-on is the best teacher so crack open your charts and start perfecting your use of support and resistance trading.